Master's Admissions Requirements

 Master's Admission Procedure

 Master's students must apply for admission to the School of Graduate Studies.
-The online application for Graduate Studies can be found at rgs.usu.edu/graduateschool/htm/admissions.
-There is a $55 fee required with the application.
-Here are the steps in the application process:
+The steps for the online application for the MTC program can be found at rgs.usu.edu/graduateschool/apply.

 International applicants from non-English-speaking countries must also take the Test of English as a Foreign Language (TOEFL) unless their undergraduate degree is from a university in an English-speaking country.
 International students must also submit an I-20 application form and a financial guarantee.
 Please visit the Graduate School web page describing international application procedures and the Utah State web page providing information for international students.
 Find more information here.